ejerson/FlashMe3/README.md

 The time saving aspect of _Flash me_ lies in its built in functionality of automatically searching for images based on the user specified keyword/s.
-The deck and card creation process follows a specific order, which add to the time saving capacity of _Flash me_
+The deck and card creation process follows a specific order, which add to the time saving capacity of _Flash me_.

 ###